Joel Tomkins: Wigan Warriors (2005–11)

 Tomkins started the 2007 season in the Wigan Warriors' Senior Academy, where he was in good-form scoring 5 tries in one match against Hull Kingston Rovers' Academy.
 But despite this he was not called up into the first-team squad until 18 May 2007, for the Super League match against Hull Kingston Rovers.
 Tomkins suffered an ankle injury during the match and was out for 2-weeks, before returning to the Wigan Warriors' Senior Academy.
 He then later returned to the Wigan Warriors first-team for the match against the Catalans Dragons on 15 June 2007.

 Widnes Vikings (loan)

 On 27 July 2007, the 20-year-old joined the Widnes Vikings, initially on a month's long loan-deal, with a view to extending the deal to the end of the season.

-Widnes Vikings Head Coach Steve McCormack said, "It's a really good signing for the Club.
-Joel has tremendous ability and experience".

 Return to Wigan

-He became a regular first-team player for the Wigan Warriors during the 2008 season, he was a substitute in the Wigan Warriors' first match of the season against Harlequins RL.
-He was not included in the Wigan Warriors squad for the next two games against the Castleford Tigers and Hull Kingston Rovers, but he returned to the squad as a substitute for the match against the Bradford Bulls in which he scored his first try in the 2008 season.
+He became a regular first-team player for the Wigan Warriors during the 2008 season, he was a substitute in the first match of the season against Harlequins RL.
+He was not included in the Wigan squad for the next two games against the Castleford Tigers and Hull Kingston Rovers, but he returned to the squad as a substitute for the match against the Bradford Bulls in which he scored his first try in the 2008 season.